Limit theory for point processes in manifolds: Stochastic functionals on manifolds

 A problem of interest is to estimate the R\'enyi and Tsallis entropies given only the sample $\{Y_i\}_{i=1}^n$ and their pairwise distances.
-Here we show consistency results, variance asymptotics, and central limit theorems for non-parametric estimators of $I_\rho(\tk) $.
-The papers \cite{CH, JK, LPS, Wa, PY6} consider estimators of $I_\rho(\tk)$ in terms of the $k$ nearest-neighbor graph; here we restrict to $k = 1$, but this is for presentational purposes only.
+Here we show consistency results, variance asymptotics and central limit theorems for nonparametric estimators of $I_\rho(\tk) $.
+The authors of the papers \cite{CHH,JK,LPS,Wa,PY6} consider estimators of $I_\rho(\tk)$ in terms of the $k$ nearest-neighbor graph; here we restrict to $k = 1$, but this is for presentational purposes only.
 The approach taken here also yields consistent estimators of volume content.

 Recall that $\NND_1(y, \Y)$ is the distance between $y$ and its nearest neighbor in $\Y$.
-For all $\alpha \in (-\infty, \infty)$ and finite $\Y \subset \R^d$ put
+For all $\alpha\in(-\infty, \infty)$ and finite $\Y\subset\R^d$ put